Drive sales on autopilot with ecommerce-focused features

 Using too many URLs in the content might signal to your ESP that you’re sending out irrelevant emails with a commercial objective in mind, which might not be beneficial to users.

-When this happens, spam filters get triggered automatically, and your email reputation drops.
-So remember to check that you’ve only included limited, relevant hyperlinks (or URLs) in your emails and that the anchor text or CTA for each URL is descriptive of what customers can expect when they click through.
+When this happens, spam filters get triggered, and your email reputation drops.
+So remember to check that you’ve only included limited, relevant hyperlinks (or URLs) in your emails and that the anchor text or CTA for each URL is descriptive of what customers can expect when they click it.

 Technical considerations